Shreveport hospital creates water farm to keep operations going

 “We use water a whole lot more than just washing our hands, or flushing toilets.
-Water is essential, potable water is essential to making sure our hospital runs and we use it from everything from human dialysis, to sterilization of our sugerical equipment, to the humidity in our o.r’s.
-There is so many things we are using this water for,” said Dr. Steen Trawick, Christus Health Shreveport-Bossier CEO.
+Water is essential, potable water is essential to making sure our hospital runs and we use it from everything from human dialysis to sterilization of our surgical equipment, to the humidity in our o.r’s.
+There are so many things we are using this water for,” said Dr. Steen Trawick, CHRISTUS Health Shreveport-Bossier CEO.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.